On the main distance-based entropies: the eccentricity- and Wiener-entropy: Further thoughts on the extremal graphs for

 In Section~\ref{sec:asminIw}, we determined the minimum value of $I_w(G)$ among graphs of order $n$ asymptotically.
 A precise result, or characterizing the extremal graphs seems to be much harder.
 In this section, we present some thoughts about the extremal graphs.

 From the idea of Theorem~\ref{thr:minIw_as}, for the class of trees, the trees of order $n$ with minimum Wiener-entropy are expected to be brooms for sufficiently large $n$.
-If this intuition is true, the extremal broom would be completely determined by the length $k$ of the path in Proposition~\ref{prop:Iwbroom} and the optimal choice $k(n)$ can be expected to be a step-wise increasing function which behaves like $n^{1/2+o(1)}.$ For small $n$, the asymptotic analysis does not give a clear indication of the extremal tree.
+If this intuition is true, the extremal broom would be completely determined by the length $k$ of the path in~\cref{prop:Iwbroom}.
+If $k=o(\sqrt n)$, then $I_w \sim \log_2(n)$ (the graph is nearly a clique; $n-k$ of the $p_i$ are approximately $\frac{1}{n}).$ Together with~\cref{prop:Iwbroom}, we know the optimal choice is of the form $k(n)=n^{1/2+o(1)}$.
+Here $k(n)$ can be expected to be a step-wise increasing function, since it only attains integers.

+For small $n$, the asymptotic analysis does not give a clear indication of the extremal tree.
 In particular for $n \le 16$, the extremal trees are not brooms.
-Let $T_s(n)$ be the tree of order $n$ with the minimum Wiener-entropy.
-For $3\leq n\leq 16$, the trees with the minimum Wiener-entropy are listed in Table~\ref{Tab:extT_minIw}\footnote{See~\url{https://github.com/yndongmath/wiener-entropy} for verification.}.
+For $3\leq n\leq 18$, the trees with the minimum Wiener-entropy are listed in Table~\ref{Tab:extT_minIw}\footnote{See~\url{https://github.com/yndongmath/wiener-entropy} for verification.}.

 Next, we focus on graphs instead of trees.
 As a corollary of Proposition~\ref{prop:fix_max_entropy}, one can easily observe that if there are $2$ vertices $u,v$ for which $\sigma(u)$ and $\sigma(v)$ are small (smaller than the corresponding value $\b$) and $uv$ does not affect $\sigma(w)$ for $w \not \in \{u,v\}$, then $uv$ is always present.
 The latter also holds for a set of vertices.
 Starting from a broom, by the previous, all edges should be present between the leaves of the star, and we obtain the concatenation of a path and a clique.
 It has to be observed that for $n \le 15$, the extremal graphs are not of this form.
 This is not surprising as the asymptotic estimates and intuition in the proof of Theorem~\ref{thr:minIw_as} is only about big order behaviour, and also for trees the broom was not extremal for small $n$.
 For $5 \le n \le 9$, the extremal graphs are presented in Figure~\ref{fig:extG_minIw}.